Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Introduction

 Imagine a touchscreen that does not just sense your touch but lets you feel the textures -- whether it is the roughness of tree bark or the smoothness of silk -- beneath your fingers.
 The field of surface haptics aims to generate artificial tactile sensations, such as mimicking the touch experience of interacting with physical textures on flat surfaces, by modulating friction or vibrations between the user's finger and a flat surface~\cite{basdogan2020review}.
 Recreating the experience of touching physical surfaces -- known as data-based texture rendering -- involves recording the contact forces or skin vibrations when a finger interacts with physical textures.
 Then, these finger-surface interaction recordings serve as input for surface haptic devices equipped with actuators, which convert electrical signals into friction or vibration outputs.

 Electrovibration is one such technology that can modulate friction between a touchscreen and a user's finger via electrostatic forces~\cite{mallinckrodt1953perception}.
-When a finger interacts with the touchscreen, it functions as a parallel plate capacitor, where the screen's non-conductive coating, the outermost layer of the skin (\textit{stratum corneum}), and an air gap between the skin and the touchscreen (caused by the finger ridges and touchscreen's rough surface) act as the dielectric layers~\cite{shultz2015surface,shultz2018electrical,vodlak2016multi}.
+When a finger interacts with the touchscreen, it functions as a parallel plate capacitor, where the screen's non-conductive coating, the outermost layer of the skin (stratum corneum), and an air gap between the skin and the touchscreen (caused by the finger ridges and touchscreen's rough surface) act as the dielectric layers~\cite{shultz2015surface,shultz2018electrical,vodlak2016multi}.
 The touchscreen's conductive layer beneath the non-conductive coating and the skin's inner tissues serve as two parallel conductors.
 Applying an alternating high-voltage signal to the conductive layer of the touchscreen generates an electrostatic force between the finger and the touchscreen, pulling the skin toward the surface in response to the input voltage signal.
-When the finger moves, this attraction and release of the skin alter the friction between the finger and the screen, creating the sensation of texture on an otherwise smooth glass surface.
+Although this force is very weak when the finger is static~\cite{vardar2021finger}, it modulates friction during finger movement by repeatedly attracting and releasing the skin, thereby creating the sensation of texture on an otherwise smooth glass surface.
 By using recorded contact forces from real-world finger-surface interactions as input signals, electrovibration displays can replicate virtual texture sensations that closely match their physical counterparts~\cite{fiedler2019novel,grigorii2021data}.
 Electrovibration outperforms other surface haptic technologies for its texture rendering capability, as it has a wide bandwidth, generates localized skin vibrations across the touchscreen, and the produced sensations are independent of the screen size~\cite{bau2010teslatouch}.